-Leica Q Typ 116 versus Olympus PEN-F
+Leica Q Typ 116 vs Olympus PEN-F

 The Leica Q (Typ 116) and the Olympus PEN-F are two enthusiast cameras that were revealed to the public, respectively, in June 2015 and January 2016.
 The Q Typ 116 is a fixed lens compact, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (Q Typ 116) and a Four Thirds (PEN-F) sensor.
-The Leica has a resolution of 24 megapixel, whereas the Olympus provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Leica has a resolution of 24 megapixels, whereas the Olympus provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Leica Q Typ 116 vs Olympus PEN-F

 The physical size and weight of the Leica Q Typ 116 and the Olympus PEN-F are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the Q Typ 116 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably smaller (13 percent) than the Leica Q Typ 116.
 In this context, it is worth noting that neither the Q Typ 116 nor the PEN-F are weather-sealed.